elenderg/PAL-1000/instruções de compilação.md

 `Repeat.`

 ` `
-`115.
-We're going to need this little guy to help us with nickname processing:`
+115. We're going to need this little guy to help us with nickname processing:

 `To skip to the next word in a substring:`